Online Tickets will be at Will Call under the purchaser’s name

 Oscar Reynolds, Karumanta Music

 Thursday, Friday, Saturday, Sunday 10am to 5pm

-Northwest Rest Area
+Meadow Gazebo, East Rest Area

 With a professional career of over 40 years in music, Bolivian-born artist Oscar Reynolds recently received honors from the Bolivian government for his lifetime achievement in music and dedication in developing, performing, and promoting Bolivian music in Bolivia and around the world.
 Reynolds, of Quechua Indian and Irish ancestry, first picked up a guitar at the age of 12 and although obtaining a law degree in 1987, decided to devote his life to his native music.
 He has shared the stage with Chuscales, one of today’s leading flamenco guitarists, and notable Peruvian artists such as singer Cecilia Barraza, Susana Baca’s bassist David Pinto, and Perú Negro’s Lalo Izquierdo, among others.
 His latest collaborative project with Lalo Izquierdo and the California Academy of Sciences was commissioned by the Creative Work Fund Grant for Traditional Arts.
 Oscar has eight full-length albums to his credit under his own independent label Karumanta Music.
 ‘Karumanta’ in Quechua, means “We have come from far away.”
 Be transported to a distant place and time listening to Oscar’s melodic pan pipes and soothing acoustic guitar.

 DiosGracias VoceDans Theater

 Friday, Saturday, Sunday 11am to 3pm

 Throughout the Festival grounds